On The Loose From Genre Captivity

 Cool, I thought.

-Not cool, suggested the worried look on the guidance counsellor’s face.
+Not cool, suggested the grimace on the guidance counsellor’s face.
 She gave me a look that expressed a preference not to be the bearer of this bad news to my parents: Another unfocused lamb heading to the work-a-day meatgrinder.

 As luck would have it, my third choice of career after astronaut [marks and dedication lacking] and engineering [shadowing session proved a bore], placed me, without any memory of me registering for it, on a tour of a big Toronto newspaper.

-Wizened geezers smoked cigarette after cigarette.
-The younger ones dashed about.
+Wizened geezers sucked on another link in a chain of cigarettes.
+Their younger brethren ran about the newsroom.
 Everyone shouted.
 A dozen ‘yeah-yeahed’ on phones.
 My designated mentor, a codger who hammered the keyboard with the index finger of each hand, offered some advice.
 “Don’t get into this business.
 It’s a boneyard of broken dreams.”